Average Covid-19 cases are the lowest they've been in nearly a year. Vaccines can push them even lower, officials say - KESQ

 “If you are a city of Houston employee or entering a city facility and you have not been fully vaccinated, you should wear your mask,” Houston Mayor Sylvester Turner said in a statement posted on Twitter.
 “We are not mandating it, but I strongly encourage everyone to get vaccinated to protect themselves, their family and their co-workers.”

-Some experts have warned that lifting mask mandates now could lead to some unvaccinated Americans shedding their masks too, and leave the country relying on a kind of honor system on who’s masking up.
+Some experts have warned that lifting mask mandates now could lead to some unvaccinated Americans shedding their masks too, and leave the country relying on a kind of honor system.

-Dr. Anthony Fauci, director of the National Institute of Allergy and Infectious Diseases, told Axios for a virtual event airing Wednesday that he believes unvaccinated people were misinterpreting the CDC’s masking guidance, mistakenly believing it applied to them.
+Fauci told Axios that he believes unvaccinated people were misinterpreting the CDC’s masking guidance, mistakenly believing it applied to them.

 “I think people are misinterpreting — thinking this is a removal of a mask mandate for everyone.
 It’s not,” he said, according to Axios.